-If you had to sum up Terrence Wintersmith’s musical career in one singular word, it would be an easy thing to do: diversity.
+If you had to sum up Terry Ayers, aka Terrence Wintersmith’s musical career in one singular word, it would be easy to do: diversity.
 Over a career spanning forty years, Wintersmith has performed and recorded with such eclectic artists as eighties pop diva Laura Branigan, surf music pioneer Dan Hamilton, country legends Chet Atkins, Floyd Cramer, Boots Randolph , and jazz musicians Chester Thompson , and Jeff Coffin to mention a few.

 His musical roots run deep in the foothills of southeastern Oklahoma where Wintersmith played back road honky tonks on Saturday nights, and then sang southern gospel music at little churches around the area on Sunday mornings.

 In the summer of 1978, Wintersmith relocated to the west coast and immediately landed a job with Chrysalis Records.
 Chrysalis was the hot label in town in the early eighties.
 Their roster included, Jethro Tull, Blondie , Pat Benatar and the Babys

-The following year, Wintersmith purchased John Fayhey’s Takoma Studios which was located across town in Santa Monica, California.
-Wintersmith began recording artists such as Bonnie Rait, Maria Muldair, Taj Mahal, to mention a few.
+The following year, Wintersmith purchased John Fahey’s Takoma Studios which was located across town in Santa Monica, California.
+Wintersmith began recording artists such as Bonnie Raitt, Maria Muldaur and Taj Mahal, to mention a few.

 In the mid-eighties, Wintersmith returned to the stage performing alongside of his dear friend, Danny Hamilton in the Hamilton Joe Frank and Reynolds Show.
 Their hits included ‘Don’t Pull Your Love’ and Fallin’ in Love.
 1n 1984, Wintersmith and Hamilton joined Laura Branigan’s Self Control tour as her support vocalists.

-In 1994 Wintersmith began to direct his talents toward the world of jazz.
-Along with Patricia Lee, and fellow Frederic Boyle, they founded the jazz vocal group, Triad.
+In 1989, Wintersmith began to direct his talents toward the world of jazz.
+Along with Patricia Lee, and fellow band mate, Frederic Boyle, they founded the jazz vocal group, Triad.
 Triad began playing jazz festivals and clubs across the country.
 Consequently, they were signed to Nashville based jazz label, Artifex Records.
-Their 1985 release, Terry’s Tavern was a critical success.
+Their 1995 release, Terry’s Tavern, was a critical success.
 While touring to support the album they were invited to perform onboard the famous ocean liner, the Queen Mary, which was permanently docked in Long Beach, California.
 They were a huge hit with southern California jazz aficionados and they became the house band performing nightly in the Queen Mary’s Observation Lounge.